 Hydrologic Regions of California2

 Hydrologists divide California into hydrologic regions (Figure 4).
-The regional water boards are primarily defined by the boundaries of these hydrologic regions, as described in Water Code section 13200.
+The regional water boards are primarily3 defined by the boundaries of these hydrologic regions, as described in Water Code section 13200.
 Hydrologic regions are further divided into hydrologic units, hydrologic areas, and hydrologic subareas.